 Communist Dictatorship in Albania (1944-1992)

-The tiny Albanian state in the south of the Balkan Peninsula has repeatedly fallen under attacks by larger countries.
+The tiny state of Albania in the south of the Balkan Peninsula was subject to repeated foreign occupation by larger countries throughout the twentieth century.
 Occupied by Italy before the beginning of World War II and later by Germany, Albania emerged from the war under a communist regime that promptly launched a wave of terror.
 Opposition members and their alleged supporters were imprisoned or shot.
 Many local intellectuals shared the same fate.